 Ten years ago I wrote my very first Decoded article, and the column has run continuously since December of 2010.
 Back then, I had no idea that I would have 10 years’ worth of topics to write about, but here we are.
-This Decoded article will be published in the November/December 2020 issue of Door Security + Safety
+This post was published in Door Security + Safety

 Changes related to allowable force have been made to the 2021 editions of the model codes adopted in most US states – the International Building Code (IBC), International Fire Code (IFC), and NFPA 101 – Life Safety Code.
 The approved proposals separate the limitations for the force used to open a door, from the force used to operate the hardware.
 This has helped to align the model codes with the 2017 edition of ICC A117.1 – Standard for Accessible and Usable Buildings and Facilities, but a conflict with the 2010 ADA Standards for Accessible Design remains.